 If you’re looking for a Traeger turkey breast smoked to perfection, with succulent, tender white meat, you've come to the right place.
 This recipe is so simple and there’s no need for a brine.
-It takes far less time than smoking a whole turkey and it’s a great option for small holiday gatherings.
+It takes far less time than smoking a whole bird and it’s a great option for small holiday gatherings.

 Jump to: